 'Sound Bites' and 'ENRI-East'

-The tried-and-tested innovative SongTrees approach is currently being utilised by the following Projects:
+The tried-and-tested innovative SongTrees methodology was used by the following Projects:

 Sound Bites: Health and Wellbeing through Musical Memories (for further info, please see below)